-London Undercurrents is an ongoing collaboration between poets Joolz Sparkes and Hilaire to unearth the voices of strong, feisty women who have lived and worked in the capital city over many centuries.
+London Undercurrents is an ongoing collaboration between poets Joolz Sparkes and Hilaire to uncover the hidden histories of London’s unsung heroines,

 View all posts by London Undercurrents →